moveit/moveit_tutorials/doc/chomp_planner/chomp_planner_tutorial.rst

 - *max_iterations*: this is the maximum number of iterations that the planner can take to find a good solution while optimization

-- *max_iterations_after_collision_free*: maximum iterations to be performed after a collision free path is found.
+- *max_iterations_after_collision_free*: maximum iterations to be performed after a collision-free path is found.

 - *smoothness_cost_weight*:  the smoothness_cost_weight parameters controls its weight in the final cost that CHOMP is actually optimizing over